Arguments in favour of theism

 Now, one could object that by tying our moral obedience to the idea of a reward after death, Kant deviates from the kind of moral purity that he describes in the Foundation according to which we should act out of duty and not according to externally determined interests.
 This objection is reminiscent of one aspect of Kant's own critique of the wager in that, according to both, practical assent to theism is driven (in whole or in part) by the self-serving desire "to curry its favour at all costs" (AA 6:430).

 Of course, there is a crucial difference between the traditional wager and the moral argument in this regard.
 As already mentioned, the wager as it is commonly understood would lead us to turn to theism out of self-interest.
 This is certainly a level or stage that can be found in the moral argument, but it is not the end of the story.
 Rather, Kant holds that human nature is such that our self-interested need for happiness cannot be extinguished.
-While the Foundation seems to paint a rather idealised picture of our actions, Kant's broader view is that we have a way of dealing with the conflicting influence of self-interest
+While the Foundation seems to paint a rather idealised picture of our actions, Kant's broader view is that we need to find a way of dealing with the conflicting influence of self-interest.

 Unlike the traditional wager, however, the Kantian moral proof of God is not driven by this interest, but by the more complex assumption that we should adopt a worldview for moral purposes according to which our self-interest no longer prevents us from morality.
 It is not that our moral interest is exhausted and self-interest takes its place to provide the energy needed to act (which would render our will impure or other-directed).
 Rather, by adopting a religious worldview, we are better able to break through our moral barriers because religion shows us a very concrete way to make the incessant pressure on our will disappear.